The Vanished (2018 film): Plot

-Jin-han kept getting messages from the number of died Seol-hee, telling him to go to the place where they "had their secret" together.
+Jin-han kept getting messages from the number of dead Seol-hee, telling him to go to the place where they "had their secret" together.
 After being released from the police station, Jin-han rushed to an isolated house of his possess and made his way into the forest nearby.
 He then bumped into detective Jung-sik who had been following him.
 From this point, mysteries started to be unfolded.

 Years ago, detective Jung-sik was soon to be a married man.
-However, his wife died in a car accident and her body disappeared since.
+However, his wife died in a car accident and her body had disappeared since.
 Her little sister remembered nothing but a logo from the car, which Jung-sik could use to trace back to the company which Jin-han and his wife owned.
-From there, Jung-sik began to plot his revenge with the help Hye-jin, who turned out to be his girlfriend's sister.
+From there, Jung-sik began to plot his revenge with the help of Hye-jin, who turned out to be his girlfriend's sister.
 Jung-sik himself stole the body of Seol-hee and left hints behind to which Jin-han, out of guilt, imaginarily matched them with the doing of Seol-hee.
 At the end, Jung-sik achieved his purpose: Finding the body of his late girlfriend and successfully framed Jin-han into murdering and stealing Seol-hee's body.
 The film ended with Jung-sik and Hye- jin driving far away.